Life Insurance Statistics for 2026

 Emotional and access barriers

 Discomfort with mortality discussions prevents 18% of uninsured individuals from seeking protection.
-Many also face structural obstacles — including employer coverage limitations (13%), lack of advisor engagement (11%) and qualification concerns (9%) — impeding their path to appropriate life insurance.
+Many also run into structural obstacles: employer coverage limitations (13%), lack of advisor engagement (11%) and qualification concerns (9%) that slow or block their path to coverage.

 money2 icon